-At the end of September 2016, in addition to 823 regular employees, 1,352 part-timers (on an 8-hour shift basis) were working for the Company.
-Seven categories of tasks are assigned, including operations (cashiers and baggers), attending to customers (customer-service personnel), and clinic services (preventative and recovery services); workers are trained to handle the basic tasks involved in one category in one week.
+In April, 70 new graduates joined the Company.
+The retention rate of employees is high, while the turnover rate is low.
+At the end of March 2017, in addition to 797 regular employees, 1,372 part-timers (on an 8-hour shift basis) were working for the Company.
+Ten categories of tasks are assigned, including operations (cashiers and baggers), attending to customers (customer-service personnel), Smart Life Partner (SLP, customer-service personnel), clinic services (preventative and recovery services) and quality improvement; workers are trained to handle the basic tasks involved in one category in one week.
 They carry walkie-talkies with them in the store in order to help each other by sharing information, which allows them to ensure a high level of customer satisfaction.
 Many part-time workers have been working for the Company for years, and each year roughly 60 to 70 workers change their status from part time to full time.